Manage query outputs

 Best practice: Avoid repeatedly joining the same tables and using the same subqueries.

 If you are repeatedly joining the same tables, consider revisiting your schema.
 Instead of repeatedly joining the data, it might be more performant for you to use nested repeated data to represent the relationships.
-Nested repeated data saves you the performance impact of the communication bandwidth that is required by a join.
-It also saves you the I/O costs that are incurred by repeatedly reading and writing the same data.
+Nested repeated data saves you the performance impact of the communication bandwidth that a join requires.
+It also saves you the I/O costs that you incur by repeatedly reading and writing the same data.
 For more information, see using nested and repeated fields.

-Similarly, repeating the same subqueries impacts performance through repetitive query processing.
+Similarly, repeating the same subqueries affects performance through repetitive query processing.
 If you are using the same subqueries in multiple queries, consider materializing the subquery results in a table.
 Then consume the materialized data in your queries.

-Materializing your subquery results improves performance and reduces the overall amount of data that is read and written by BigQuery.
+Materializing your subquery results improves performance and reduces the overall amount of data that BigQuery reads and writes.
 The small cost of storing the materialized data outweighs the performance impact of repeated I/O and query processing.

 Carefully consider materializing large result sets

 Best practice: Carefully consider materializing large result sets to a destination table.
 Writing large result sets has performance and cost impacts.

 BigQuery limits cached results to approximately 10 GB

 compressed.
 Queries that return larger results overtake this limit and

 frequently result in the following error: